netscaler/cloud-native-getting-started/on-prem/ServiceMeshLite/API-gateway/README.md

 Citrix Cloud native solution ensures that SecOps requirements are taken into consideration.
 Citrix Cloud Native solution portfolio provides ``API Gateway for Kubernetes`` to secures applications with Citrix ADC policies exposed as Kubernetes APIs.
-Refer to [API gateway for Kubernetes](https://docs.citrix.com/en-us/citrix-adc/13/cloud-native-solution/citrix-api-gateway.html) to understand our deployment and key benefits of it.
+Refer [API gateway for Kubernetes](https://docs.citrix.com/en-us/citrix-adc/13/cloud-native-solution/citrix-api-gateway.html) to understand our deployment and key benefits of it.

-## Pre-requisite before you start API gateway deployment
+## Pre-requisite: Before you start API gateway deployment

 1. Bring your own nodes (BYON)